-The Grohmann Museum Collection is comprised of more than 1,700 paintings, sculptures, and works on paper from 1580 to the present.
+The Grohmann Museum collection currently comprises more than 1,700 paintings, sculptures, and works on paper from 1580 to the present.
 They reflect a variety of artistic styles and subjects that document the evolution of organized work from manpower and horsepower to water, steam, and electrical power.
 It was gifted to MSOE in 2001 by Milwaukee businessman and collector Dr. Eckhart Grohmann.

 The earlier paintings depict forms of work, such as men and women working on the farm or at home.
-Later images show trades people engaged in their work, such as the blacksmith, chemist, cobbler, cork maker, glass blower, and taxidermist.
+Later images show trades people engaged in their craft, such as the blacksmith, chemist, cobbler, cork maker, glass blower, and taxidermist.
 This includes a unique collection of approximately thirty 17th century medical paintings depicting the primitive beginning of early medical treatments.
 More recent works are images of machines and men embodying the paradoxes of industrialism of the mid-18th century to post-World War II.
-These works, often commissioned by the factory’s owner, are exterior views of steel mills and foundries surrounded by hefty trains and tracks or dark factory interiors where glowing molten metal is juxtaposed with factory workers and managers.
+These works, often commissioned by the factory’s owner, are views of steel mills and foundries surrounded by hefty train tracks or dark factory interiors where glowing molten metal is juxtaposed with factory workers and managers.

 Most pieces in the collection are by German and Dutch artists, however, there are also representations from American, Austrian, Belgian, Bohemian, Danish, Dutch, English, Hungarian, Flemish, French, and Spanish artists alike.

 - The Carl Spitzweg Collection and Norman Rockwell’s (1894-1978) Bookworm, 1926